Near Reno in Washoe County, Nevada — The American Mountains (Southwest)

 Erected by Nevada Historic Preservation Office; Washoe County Regional Parks and Open Space; Nevada Commission for Cultural Affairs; Federal Land and Water Conservation Fund.
 (Marker Number

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Galena (approx. 2.4 miles away); Washoe City (approx. 3½ miles away); Winters Ranch (approx. 3½ miles away); a different marker also named The Winters Ranch (approx. 3½ miles away); Bowers Mansion (approx. 4.8 miles away); Franktown (approx. 5.7 miles away); Steamboat Springs (approx. 6.6 miles away); Huffaker's (approx. 7.8 miles away).
-Touch for a list and map of all markers in Reno.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Galena (approx. 2.4 miles away); Washoe City (approx. 3˝ miles away); Winters Ranch (approx. 3˝ miles away); a different marker also named The Winters Ranch (approx. 3˝ miles away); Ophir Famous Mill Town (approx. 4.2 miles away); Horses to Horsepower (approx. 4.8 miles away); Bowers Mansion (approx. 4.8 miles away); History in the Making (approx. 4.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 4, 2016, by Alvis Hendley of San Francisco, California.
-This page has been viewed 474 times since then and 14 times this year.
+It was originally submitted on May 4, 2016, by Alvis Hendley of San Francisco, California.
+This page has been viewed 520 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on May 4, 2016, by Alvis Hendley of San Francisco, California. • Syd Whittle was the editor who published this page.